eknoes/go-gitlab-webhook/README.md

 go-gitlab-webhook
 =================

-A GitLab webhook receiver written in Go
+A GitLab webhook receiver written in Go, modified to listen for specific pipeline events

 ## Usage